 Most modern mobile devices (iOS 6, Android 2.3, and Windows 10 and above) provide mobile advertising identifiers.
 These are randomly-generated numbers that are associated with your device that often come with options to reset the identifier and opt-out of Cross-App Advertising.
 These identifiers have different names depending on the operating system.
 For example, they are called Google Advertising ID (GAID) on Android devices whereas on iOS, they are called Identifiers for Advertisers (IDFA).
 They are included to provide advertisers a method to identify your devices without using a permanent device identifier, like your phone’s serial number.

 Many of the banner ads displayed on web pages and applications are not selected and delivered by the websites or apps you visit, but by third-party advertising companies that manage and provide advertising for numerous unrelated websites and applications.
 Websites and applications work with third-party advertising companies because these companies can more efficiently sell advertising space.
 This enables websites and applications to make more revenue and continue providing free content and services.
-Some of these companies, which we refer to as “third-party ad companies,” join NAI to signal their adherence to privacy best practices and to provide a means for consumers to opt out of Tailored Advertising on the NAI website or via mobile platform settings or smart TV and streaming device settings.
+Some of these companies, which we refer to as “third-party ad companies,” join NAI to signal their commitment to privacy best practices and in some occasions to provide a means for consumers to opt out of Tailored Advertising on the NAI website or via mobile platform settings or smart TV and streaming device settings.

 The short answer – a Web beacon enables two websites to share information.
 Generally, a web beacon consists of a small piece of software code, just like the other code that makes up a web page, that incorporates a graphic image on a web page or email.
 There may or may not be a visible graphic image associated with the web beacon, and often the image is designed to blend into the background of a web page or email.
 Web beacons can be used for many purposes — including site traffic reporting, unique visitor counts, advertising auditing and reporting, and personalization.